Home › Home Improvements › Is your EPC rated minimum “E”?

-Whether you are a landlord or a tenant, please check that your EPC is rated minimum “E”.
-Since April 2019, it is a legal requirement for all rented properties and failure to comply could lead to a fine up to £5,000 per property.
+Make sure that your EPC is rated minimum “E” whether you are a landlord or a tenant.
+Since April 2019, it is a legal requirement for all rented properties.
+Failure to comply could lead to a fine of up to £5,000 per property.

 WHAT IS AN EPC?

-An EPC or Energy Performance Certificate is a document rating (from A to G) how much energy is needed and the level of CO2 emissions created when living in a property.
+An EPC or Energy Performance Certificate is a document rating (from A to G).
+It shows how much energy is needed.
+You can also see the level of CO2 emissions in a property.
 The energy efficiency rating measures the overall efficiency of a home.
-The higher the rating (A), the more energy-efficient the home is and the lower the fuel bills are likely to be.
+The higher the rating, the more energy-efficient the home is.
+The lower the fuel bills are likely to be.
 The environmental impact rating measures a home’s impact on the environment in terms of carbon dioxide (CO2) emissions.
 The higher the rating, the less impact it has on the environment.

-EPC’s are valid for 10 years and are a legal requirement for letting and selling a property in England and Wales.
-Not only does it inform the prospective tenants or buyers on the property’s general quality and the energy expenses to expect, it is also an essential document landlords need to give to tenants at the start of a tenancy in order to validate possible future eviction notices.
+EPC’s are valid for 10 years.
+It is a legal requirement for letting and selling a property in England and Wales.
+Not only does it inform the prospective tenants or buyers on the property’s general quality.
+It also showes the energy expenses to expect, it is also an essential document landlord need to give to tenants at the start of a tenancy in order to validate possible future eviction notices.

 Landlords should verify how recent is the property’s EPC certificate.
 If they have done some home improvements since the last certificate, such as fitting a new boiler, new radiators or improving insulation, they’ll need to get a new fresh certificate.
 They can contact one of their local Energy Assessors here: Find an energy assessor – GOV.UK